vaibhavarora14/ecmascript-library-template/README.md

 - [GitHub actions](https://github.com/features/actions): automatic testing and releasing from GitHub: npm publish and GitHub releases are automatically created.
 Note that the package.json in your repository is never updated (the version is always `0.0.0-development`), only the one in npm is updated.
 This is surprising at first but as long as you display the published version in your README (like this template does) then you're fine.
 Find more information about this in the [semantic-release documentation](https://semantic-release.gitbook.io/semantic-release/support/faq#why-is-the-package-jsons-version-not-updated-in-my-repository).
 - [semantic-release](https://semantic-release.gitbook.io/semantic-release/): allows for automatic releases based on semver.org and [conventional commits specification](https://www.conventionalcommits.org/).
 The defaults are taken from the [Angular git commit guidelines](https://github.com/angular/angular.js/blob/master/DEVELOPERS.md#-git-commit-guidelines).
 - [Codecov](https://codecov.io/): launched in the `test` script on CI, ensures code coverage does not decrease on pull requests _(free for public and private repositories)_.
-- [Renovate](https://renovate.whitesourcesoftware.com/) configurated with the [JavaScript library preset](https://docs.renovatebot.com/presets-config/#configjs-lib): this will automatically update your dependencies by opening pull request for you to approve or not.
+- [Renovate](https://renovate.whitesourcesoftware.com/) configurated with the [EcmaScript library preset](https://docs.renovatebot.com/presets-config/#configjs-lib): this will automatically update your dependencies by opening pull request for you to approve or not.
 So you never have to think about it _(free for public and private repositories)_.

 ## Setup